shadikawaf/faktura_app/README.md

 ## Technologies Used

-- **React**: A JavaScript library for building user interfaces.
 - **Axios**: A promise-based HTTP client for making API requests.
-- **React Router**: For navigation between the invoice list and detail views.
 - **CSS**: For styling the app.

 ---